wazuh/wazuh-documentation/source/amazon/services/supported-services/trusted-advisor.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: AWS Trusted Advisor is an online resource to help users reduce costs, increase performance, and improve security.
-Learn more about it in this section.
+  :description: AWS Trusted Advisor is an online resource to help users reduce costs and improve security.
+Learn how to use AWS Trusted Advisor with Wazuh in this section.

 .. _amazon_trusted_advisor: